tanqinyong/tp/docs/UserGuide.md

   - With these restrictions in mind, the following are some valid and invalid commands:
     - `alex@example.com`, `jorge@website.site.com`, `jack_jane.john@example.com` are valid.
     - `alex@@example.com`, `jorge@website.site.com-`, `jack&jane*john@example.com` are not valid.
-- `Address`: must not be blank or contain only spaces.
+- `Address`: Must not be blank or contain only spaces.
   - Note that entering an address which is blank or has spaces will instead treat a person as having no address.
 Valid addresses are still only those which do not violate the above criteria.
-- `Note`: must not be blank or contain only spaces
+- `Note`: Must not be blank or contain only spaces
   - See above.
-- `Tag`: No restrictions
+- `Tag`: No restrictions.
 - `Subject`: Must be "MATH", "SCIENCE", "ENGLISH" or "MT".
 - `Level`: Must be "P1", "P2", "P3", "P4", "P5" or "P6".
 - `Appointment`: Must be in the format `START_TIME-END_TIME DAY`